-Summer is finally here.
+Summer is approaching.
 And while I welcome the warmth, barbecues, and ball games, I also look forward to diving into my summer reading list.
-First on my list this year is Alister McGrath’s C.S.
+One of my favorites last year was Alister McGrath’s C.S.
 Lewis: A Life.
 It’s a fascinating look into the life and mind of one of the most influential Christian apologists of the 20th century.
 The Oxford Don is perhaps most famous for his enchanting fantasy series, the Chronicles of Narnia.
 Narnia, the imaginative world that Lewis developed is filled with wonderful allusions to biblical truths and themes.
 He’s also remembered for such works as Mere Christianity in which he gives a rational explanation of the truth of Christianity.
 It is difficult to overstate just how significant an impact Mere Christianity has made on evangelicalism.

 But before he created his imaginative worlds of lions, witches, and wardrobes, and before he became the well-renowned Christian apologist (albeit reluctantly), Lewis was a person like anyone else, a person in pursuit of that tantalizing experience that always seemed just out of reach – joy.
 Although throughout his life he experienced emotional highs and happiness – usually when engaged intellectual conversation, reading exciting mythology, or writing fantastic tales – that sense of lasting satisfaction and purpose that had first captivated his imagination since youth remained beyond his grasp.
 That is, until he was awakened to the “true myth” that both satisfied his mind, imagination, and heart – the gospel.